-6 In a survey of Australian merchants commissioned by the RBA, it appears that "17% of very large merchants... surcharge" but that "surcharging by smaller firms is less common".
-However the RBA observes that the number of surcharging merchants increases over time : see Payment System Board Annual Report" (2007).
+6 In a survey of Australian merchants commissioned by the RBA, it appears that '17 per cent of very large merchants... surcharge' but that 'surcharging by smaller firms is less common'.
+However the RBA observes that the number of surcharging merchants has increased over time: see Reserve Bank of Australia (2007).

-7 See for example Payment System Board Annual Report" (2007), graph 12 shows that the Merchant Service Fees charged on Open systems cards were significantly below 1%, which is the average surcharge found in the survey of merchants cited in footnote 6.above.
+7 See for example Reserve Bank of Australia (2007), where Graph 12 shows that the merchant service fees charged on open system cards were significantly below 1 per cent, which is the average surcharge found in the survey of merchants cited in Footnote 6 above.